atgotreaux/advent-of-code/README.md

 [Because the AoC staff does NOT want puzzle input redistributed](https://adventofcode.com/2023/about), these resource files appear as blank placeholders in version control.
 The intent is for the user to provide their input by copying it from the AoC site into these files.

-Run the `bin/ignore-input-resources.cmd` script to ignore working directory changes to these files.
+Run the `bin/ignore-input-resources.cmd` or `bin/ignore-input-resources.sh` script to ignore working directory changes to these files.

 ### Solving Puzzles